NeoPhi/amazing/README.md

 ## Testing a solver

-Test your solver locally before submitting it.
+Unit test your solver before submitting it.

 ### Node.js